 It used to be that paper money was backed by gold.
 It was the gold that was in limited quantity that gave value to the paper.
-Then the backing of the currency by gold was taken away, and now the transactions are done only with paper money backed by nothing but trust.
+Then the gold was taken away, and now the transactions are done only with paper money backed by nothing but trust.

 If people had no trust, they would not take the paper in exchange for giving up a hard asset.